Was There a George X Pemberton?

 Eli Jay’s Obvious Error in Asserting Xavier as a Middle Name for George Pemberton, b.
 1685

 The will of George Pemberton, born c.
 1685 in Cheshire, England, and died in Virginia not too long before October 4, 1757, shows that he used a mark that can be read as an “X”.
 This is the mark he would have made after his scribe had prepared his will.
 Your author does not know whether the following is true in this particular instance, but it was very common practice for a County Recorder to make a hand copy in the county book from the original will and thus allow the informant to retain possession of the original document.
 (If one looks forward and backward in the county record, one will often see that the same hand wrote many wills and deeds in those old books.)
 Indeed, this entire document appears to have been written by one person and is likely a hand copy of the original will.
 Nonetheless, the placement and style of the mark is precisely what would be expected for such a typical mark, embraced above and below with “his” and “mark”, and cannot be interpreted as an initial by any stretch of a research theory.
 The question we would ask of those who want to read this mark as the initial “X” is this: Why did the scribe write “his” and “mark” above and below the initial if it was indeed an initial?
-A photographic image of the will can be seen at the bottom of the page here.
+A photographic image of the top portion of the will can be seen here and the bottom portion, showing the mark at the bottom of the page is here.

 Eli Jay, in Centennial Anniversary of West Branch MM, Ohio 1807-1907, Leesburg Public Library, Leesburg, Florida, says: